acatlin/FALL2024TIDYVERSE/README.md

 Data607TidyVerse.Rmd

 Revision/Addition Description and Link:
-Created new dataset featuring total and average conumption rates by year to the file 'BW_Gather.RMD'.
-Created additional visualizations using ggplot and kable for cleaner visiblity.
+Created new dataset featuring total and average consumption rates by year to the file 'BW_Gather.RMD'.
+Created additional visualizations using ggplot and kable for cleaner visibility.

 # Alinzon Simon